UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Abstract

 \section{Abstract}

 Graph anomaly detection (GAD) is a critical task in graph machine learning, with the primary objective of identifying anomalous nodes that deviate significantly from the majority.
 This task is widely applied in various real-world scenarios, including fraud detection and social network analysis.
-However, existing GAD methods still face two major challenges: (1) They are often limited to detecting anomalies in single-type interaction graphs and struggle with multiple interaction types in multiplex heterogeneous graphs; (2) In unsupervised scenarios, selecting appropriate anomaly score thresholds remains a significant challenge for accurate anomaly detection.
+However, existing GAD methods still face two major challenges: (1) They are often limited to detecting anomalies in single-type interaction graphs and struggle with multiple interaction types in multiplex heterogeneous graphs.
+(2) In unsupervised scenarios, selecting appropriate anomaly score thresholds remains a significant challenge for accurate anomaly detection.
 To address the above challenges, we propose a novel \underline{\textbf{U}}nsupervised \underline{\textbf{M}}ultiplex \underline{\textbf{G}}raph \underline{\textbf{A}}nomaly \underline{\textbf{D}}etection method, named \model.
 We first learn multi-relational correlations among nodes in multiplex heterogeneous graphs and capture anomaly information during node attribute and structure reconstruction through graph-masked autoencoder (GMAE).
-Then, to further weaken the influence of noise and redundant information on abnormal information extraction, we generate attribute-level and subgraph-level augmented-view graphs respectively, and perform attribute and structure reconstruction through GMAE.
-Finally, We learn to optimize node attributes and structural features through contrastive learning between original-view and augmented-view graphs to improve the model's ability to capture anomalies.
-Meanwhile, we also propose a new anomaly score threshold selection strategy, which allows the model to be independent of the ground truth in real unsupervised scenarios.
-Extensive experiments on four datasets show that our \model significantly outperforms state-of-the-art methods, achieving average improvements of 13.48\% in AUC and 11.68\% in Macro-F1 across all datasets.
-The source code of our model is available at \url{https://anonymous.4open.science/r/UMGAD-1F3B}.
+Then, to further extract abnormal information, we generate attribute-level and subgraph-level augmented-view graphs, respectively, and perform attribute and structure reconstruction through GMAE.
+Finally, we learn to optimize node attributes and structural features through contrastive learning between original-view and augmented-view graphs to improve the model's ability to capture anomalies.
+Meanwhile, we propose a new anomaly score threshold selection strategy, which allows the model to be independent of ground truth information in real unsupervised scenarios.
+Extensive experiments on six datasets show that our \model significantly outperforms state-of-the-art methods, achieving average improvements of 12.25\% in AUC and 11.29\% in Macro-F1 across all datasets.